gshanemiller/rdpmc/doc/pmu.md

 * Then see if the subsequent PMU versions modify or extend issue up until the PMU version of your CPU
 * Then checkout the documentation for your micro-architecture to see if there's any other modifications

 Intel organizes PMU programming in a fairly accessible way using MSRs (Model Specific Registers).
-A MSR register is a way to read or write data to the PMU for setup and status purposes.
+A MSR is a way to read or write data to the PMU for setup and status purposes.
 Reading the current counter value, however, always uses `rdpmc`.
 Intel provides one MSR per counter to set its initial value, and several other MSRs to program the counter or read its status.
 These MSR registers are per HW core since PMU counters are per HW core.
 The only annoyance is the IR